joatmon08/hashicorp-aws-zero-trust/README.md

     1. `frontend` (Fargate launch type)
     1. `public-api` (Fargate launch type)
     1. `product-api` (EC2 launch type)

+1. Run `terraform apply` for the `vault-products` workspace.
+It adds:
+    - AWS IAM authentication method for ECS task to authenticate to vault

+1. Run `make products` to mark the `product-api` to be recreated.

+1. Run `terraform apply` for the `apps` workspace.
+It should redeploy the `product-api`.

 1. Try to access the frontend via the ALB.
 You might get an error!
 We need to enable traffic between the services registered to Consul.